TcMenu/documentation/content/products/arduino-libraries/tc-unicode-helper.md

     UnicodeFontHandler fontHandler(newTFT_eSPITextPipeline(&myTFTeSPI), ENCMODE_UTF8);

-### TcMenu integration

-When using graphical device renderers with tcMenu, tcUnicode is available whenever it was enabled, and documented fully within tcMenu and tcMenu examples.

-As the code that gets included is inline, it should work as above.
+At this point you have a font handler, you can now draw text onto your display!

 ## How do I draw UTF-8 characters using TcUnicode?

-Then we set the font we want to use:
+Firstly, set the font we want to use:

     fontHandler.setFont(unicodeOrAdaFont);